All Episodes

 Bernie, you're bankrupt.

-The institution you represent, the beloved institution that you champion is bankrupt.
+The institution you represent, the beloved institution that you champion, is bankrupt.

 The hedge fund guys are earning theirs.

-But the Chicoms aren't loaning it to them and they're not giving it to them.
+There may be some ChiComs investing, but the ChiComs aren't loaning it to them and they're not giving it to them.

 Classic example of free market doing great.

-The lesson here is why don't you try to emulate all these people doing so well?
+The lesson here is: why don't you try to emulate all these people doing so well?

 Why don't you take the way they're earning money and try to incorporate some of their theories into the way the government operates with its money?